 Lawyers are expensive, which means law firms definitely want them to use their time to solve cases instead of sorting through endless amounts of documents.
 But because lawyers receive all kinds of documents from clients in various formats, they spend a lot of time sorting through them.
 This makes them very inefficient and slow.

 Additionally, lawyers serve several clients at the same time.
-Therefore, it is essential that all documents are properly organized and classified.
+Therefore, all documents must be properly organized and classified.
 Otherwise, it is almost impossible to keep an overview and track of the different cases.

-On top of that, most customer documents entail sensitive information that need to be protected from data breaches and fraud.
+On top of that, most customer documents entail sensitive information that needs to be protected from data breaches and fraud.

 - Data collection & organization